Flights for the Advancement of Science and Technology (FAST)

 Average.
 The proposed project involves at least two HQP and the budget required is adequate for the number of HQP involved.
 (Score: C=4)

 Good.
 The proposed project involves at least two HQP and the budget required is low for the number of HQP involved.
 (Score: B=7)

 Excellent.
-The project involves more than three HQP, out of which one or more are Postdoctoral Fellows and/or research associates and the budget required is low for the number of HQP involved.
+The project involves more than three HQP, out of which one or more are PDF and/or research associates and the budget required is low for the number of HQP involved.
 (Score: A=10)

 2.2 HQP involvement over all phases of the project, from the beginning to the end

 This criterion evaluates the level of involvement of each HQP over all phases of the project defined in section 2.1.